-It’s a light, fresh, plant based alternative to cows milk and works great just about anywhere you would use milk.
-I especially love it in my smoothies/protein shakes, drizzled over fresh cooked oats, or for some banana ice-cream.
+Almond milk is a light, fresh, plant based alternative to cows milk and works great just about anywhere you would use traditional milk.

 Have you ever tried making homemade almond milk?
-If so , would love to hear any tips and techniques you use down in the comments below!
+If so, I would love to hear any tips and techniques you use down in the comments below!

 Home Made Almond Milk